Delaware Stadium: Present day

 The current stadium configuration has concrete grandstands on the east and west sides, with the press box on the top of the west grandstand, and permanent metal bleachers on the north and south end zones.
 Behind the north end zone there is the scoreboard with a video screen used to show replays and other videos.
 The Delaware football team enters the field from the tunnel beneath the south end zone bleachers, which are reserved for student seating and the marching band.

 The "Cockpit" is the nickname of the University of Delaware's student section at home football games located behind the south end zone.
-At 22,000, Delaware Stadium has the 2nd highest seating capacity in the CAA.
+At 18,500, Delaware Stadium has the second largest seating capacity in the Coastal Athletic Association (CAA), behind North Carolina A&T's Truist Stadium.

 Delaware Stadium is also the venue for the annual commencement ceremonies for graduating seniors and graduate students in May.

 On June 6, 2010, plans for stadium renovations were unveiled by University President Patrick Harker.
 The new plans unveiled include adding luxury suites to the stadium, an additional 8,200 seats overall (which would have increased seating to over 30,000 seats), a 96000 sqft performance center, a club lounge, and new facilities for TV and radio.
 However, these plans never materialized.

 In November 2018, it was announced that, as part of a $60 million campaign, a new athletic training center would be built and Delaware Stadium would be renovated.
 Improvements to the stadium will include upgrading the west (home) stands (including more chair-back seating), a new press box and enhanced restrooms and concessions.
 Construction on this project is currently in progress.
 The new seating areas were completed on time for the Delaware season opener August 29, 2019; however the press box, club level, and concessions were not.
 Temporary press boxes were built on the east stands for use during the entire 2019 season, along with temporary restroom and concession facilities.
 The Stadium renovations and Whitney Athletic center have been completed as of December 2020.
-A new video board will be installed for the 2023 season.
+A new video board was installed for the 2023 season.
 Delaware is expected to soon announce a fund-raising project to construct an $80 million building with offices and indoor practice facilities at the north end of Delaware Stadium instead of a previously planned Field House restoration.